andrenoberto/huffmanscode/README.md

 # Just To Know

-You'll see that'll print the read text then the binary code and last it'll read the encoded file and print the decoded result.
+You'll see that it'll print the read text then the binary code and last but not least it'll read the encoded file and print the decoded result.

 If you want to check the encoded binary just check the *.bin file.